- Home

 Is Car washing Illegal?

 No!
-However, car wash water and rinse water contains a mixture of detergents, oils, metals, and other pollutants that we wash off our vehicles.
+However, car wash water and rinse water contain a mixture of detergents, oils, metals, and other pollutants that we wash off our vehicles.
 This soapy, polluted water can harm wildlife if it enters a storm drain.
 To protect water quality, it is better to take your car to a commercial car wash than to wash it at home.
-Commercial car washes are connected to the City's sewer system which ensures that wash water is properly treated.
+Commercial car washes are connected to the City's sewer system, which ensures that wash water is properly treated.

 A Note on Soaps